Someone or something that is old in age. This phrase is commonly used to refer to people or things that are along in years.

 Today, this phrase is used to describe the age of people or things, not just horses.

-Here are some examples.
+Here are two examples.
 The first sentence will use the phrase, while the other one will use a synonym.

-- This lawnmower is not what it used to be.
-Since it’s getting long in the tooth, I’ll have to buy a new one soon if I want to continue maintaining my front yard.
+- This lawnmower is not as effective it used to be.
+I’ll have to buy a new one soon, because this one has gotten long in the tooth.

 - The average lifespan for a domesticated cat is around 15 years.
-My cat has surpassed this number.
-Even though he’s up there in years, he’s still going strong.
+My cat has lived longer than that, so he’s along in years, but he’s still going strong.

 Note: The origin of many common idioms cannot be said with a certainty.
 So what’s provided in cases where the origin is unknown are explanations that may be plausible to how a phrase originated, but not necessarily so.
 If no explanations are given, then there will typically be a quote of the expression from an old newspaper, poem, or book.
 Usually, these quotes are the oldest that I could find of the phrase in writing.